sauravraghuvanshi/azure-docs-powershell/Az/Az.Synapse/Get-AzSynapseSparkPool.md

 ```

 ## DESCRIPTION
-The **Get-AzSynapseSparkPool** cmdlet gets information about an Azure Synapse Analytics Spark pool.
+The **Get-AzSynapseSparkPool** cmdlet gets information about an Apache Spark pool in Azure Synapse Analytics.

 ## EXAMPLES